Helperbird/website/src/pages/features/speed-reading-extension.md

 new: false
 header: true
 layout: templates/features_two.liquid
-title: Speed Reading Extension - Improve Your Reading Speed and Efficiency | Helperbird
+title: Speed Reading Extension - Boost Your Reading Speed and Efficiency
 description: Unlock your reading potential with Helperbird's powerful speed reading extension.
 Improve your reading speed and efficiency with customizable settings and easy-to-use features.
-Try it now and experience the benefits of faster reading.
+Try it now and experience faster reading.
-keywords:
-  Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for Chrome, Text to speech for Chrome, text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
-featurePageTitle: Improve Your Reading Speed and Efficiency with our speed reading
+featurePageTitle: Improve Your Reading Speed and Efficiency with our Speed Reading Extension
 img: i1EeaekPHIo
 icon: "/src/_includes/svgs/speed.svg"
 youtubeId: vwT8SAJfU3E
 cardTitle: Speed Reading
 featureDescription: Unlock your reading potential with Helperbird's powerful speed reading extension.
 Improve your reading speed and efficiency with customizable settings and easy-to-use features.
-Try it now and experience the benefits of faster reading.
+Try it now and experience faster reading.
 group: reading
 color: blue
 tags:
   - features
   - reading
 link: reading
 url: features/speed-reading-extension/
 ---

-## Tell Me About This feature
+## About This Feature

-Helperbirds speed reading feature helps users read faster and more efficiently.
-Helperbird aims to increase productivity by allowing users to read more material in less time and free up more time for other activities.
-Additionally, it can help users to better retain information by training their brain to process and understand text more quickly.
+Helperbird's speed reading feature helps you read faster and more efficiently.
+Increase your productivity by reading more material in less time, and improve your ability to retain information by training your brain to process and understand text more quickly.

 ## Features